 Applications are OPEN

-Applications open Monday 29 August 2022 and close at 5:00 pm ACST on Wednesday 31 May 2023, unless funds are exhausted prior to this date.
+Applications close at 5:00 pm ACST on 31 May 2024, unless funds are exhausted prior to this date.

 For further information contact: